-Have you ever noticed a new review of your business pop up on Yelp, only for it to disappear a few days later?
-If so, you’re not alone.
+Have you ever noticed a new review of your business pop up on Yelp, only for it to disappear a few days later, and asking yourself, “why was my Yelp review filtered?”
+If so, you’re not alone, and may be a victim of Yelp hiding reviews.
 In fact, reviews disappear all the time due to Yelp’s review filter, which is designed to remove spam and fake reviews.
-This is a good thing when the reviews that are filtered out actually are spam, but what about when the filter removes legitimate reviews, particular reviews that are positive?
+This is a good thing when the reviews that are filtered out actually are spam, but what about when the filter removes legitimate reviews, particularly reviews that are positive?
 As it turns out, those reviews aren’t actually gone, and if you follow these steps, you might be able to get those positive reviews out of the filter and back onto your page to boost your business’s ratings.

 To get started, go to your business page on Yelp and scroll down to the bottom of the first page of reviews.
 You should see a line of gray text that says “other reviews that are not currently recommended.”
 Click on the gray text and it’ll expand the page to show you a video, “Why Does Yelp Recommend Reviews?” and then below it, all of the hidden filtered reviews.